Carbon Fiber vs Aluminium Tripod - which one is better for you?

 My advice

 Nearly 600g doesn’t sound that much, but it’s a huge difference if you have to carry this all day long on your shoulders.
 About 1 year ago I switched my camera to a lighter mirrorless one, which is saving me around 500g and this alone was such a great change to me.
-Sometimes I was walking around cities like New York for 10 days or more in a row, which means to carry all your stuff for 14 hours a day, resulting in shoulder pain after a few days.
-I even started to leave my tripod at home for some days, but these are always the situations you will need it and like I initially said your equipment will be only helpful if you have it with you.
+Sometimes I was walking around cities like New York for 10 days or more in a row, which meant carrying all your stuff for 14 hours a day, resulting in shoulder pain after a few days.
+I even started to leave my tripod at home for some days, but these are always the situations you will need it, and like I initially said your equipment will be only helpful if you have it with you.

 If you are walking a lot with your equipment, you should definitely get a carbon fiber tripod right away.